abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-III.md

 }
 ````

 * It simply uses `IIdentityDataSeeder` which is implemented by the identity module and creates an admin role and admin user.
-You can use them in the tests.
+You can use them in your tests.
+* You can add new test data in the `BuildInternalAsync` method.

 Change the `BookStoreTestDataBuilder` class as show below: